 IMPORTANT: Due to the type & quantity of abrasive media that is used during this testing, Taber recommends that you frequently inspect the vacuum filter and collection bag and replace when necessary.

-Grit Feeder - Model 155 offers a hopper capacity of approximately 1,300 grams.
+Grit Feeder - Model 155 will work with older versions of the Taber Abraser and offers a hopper capacity of approximately 1,300 grams.
 Mounted on the left side of the Taber Abraser, Model 155 utilizes an alignment guide screw to set the position of the instrument.
 The grit distributor and vacuum removal nozzle heights are adjusted using a thumbscrew.

-Grit Feeder - Model 255 offers a hopper capacity of approximately 4,500 grams.
+Grit Feeder - Model 255 will work with older versions of the Taber Abraser and offers a hopper capacity of approximately 4,500 grams.
 An alignment block is incorporated into the base of the Model 255, to ensure the correct location of the grit feeder in relation to the abraser.
 A hand crank controls the telescoping feature allowing precise height adjustments and testing of thicker specimens (up to 40mm with the Taber Abraser Arm Height Extension Kit).
 With the ability to mount on either the right or left hand side, two instruments can be used in conjunction with Taber's dual Rotary Platform Abraser.

 Note: To use older versions of the Taber Grit Feeder with Taber Abraser Model 5135 or 5155 equipped with the Grit Feeder Control Output connection, a Grit Feeder Control Box (sold separately) is required.